jim-collier/x9git/README.md

 For anything else - installing for everyone, taking an older release, or naming the architecture yourself - download the installer and run it with `--help`.

+### Without the installer

-Or skip the installer entirely.
-Every release publishes one binary per platform alongside a `SHA256SUMS`, so downloading the one you want, checking it, and dropping it somewhere on your PATH does the same job.
+Every release publishes one binary per platform alongside a `SHA256SUMS`.
+Download the one you want, check it, and drop it somewhere on your PATH - that is the whole of what the installers do.
 Uninstalling either way is deleting the file.

+### Coming from 2.x

 Coming from 2.x, where Gitsby was a Bash script and a PowerShell one: install over the top and delete the old `gitsby` or `gitsby.ps1` by hand.
 Every 2.x command still works, and `update` and `br land` are still accepted alongside their current names, `pullcom` and `br merge`.
 The scripts themselves are retired - the v2.1.0 tag is where they live.